How to Plan for Major Home Repairs — Without Letting Them Disrupt Your Financial Stability

 Infographic comparing emergency fund and home capital reserve savings for homeowners, showing life emergencies versus planned home repairs.

 An emergency fund protects against unpredictable life events.
+Major system aging is different.
+It may not be perfectly predictable, but it is cyclical.

 What matters is intentionality.